Model academic integrity for students. Give credit and cite the original source on all handouts.

 You can copy content from websites for an educational purpose if your copying meets the following conditions:

 Important Note: This exception does not apply if the educational institution or person acting in their educational role knows or should have known that the work or other subject-matter was made available through the Internet without the consent of the copyright owner.
+In other words, if you suspect the content is not a legal copy don't use it.

 The Copyright Act of Canada defines a technological protection measure (commonly referred tp as a digital lock) as: